Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 * Azure API for FHIR server (origin FHIR server)
 * Azure Health Data Services workspace and FHIR server (destination FHIR server)
 * Intermediate storage account that will be used for the migration tool
+* Sample data to test with (using the Postman collection at the end of this tutorial)

 ## Resource Deployment using ARM/Bicep Template with Azure CLI
 These steps guide you through deploying Azure resources using an ARM/Bicep Template via the Azure Command-Line Interface (CLI).